One Epic June Night: Turkish Drama Amidst the Miracle at Geneva

 Euro 2008 showcased one of Europe's best referees in the tournament.
 At one point, played bandy; however, Sweden's Peter Fröjdfeldt became his nation's premier referee, an honor bestowed only due to an abrupt and controversial retirement to Anders Fisk in 2005.

-Fröjdfeldt looked to improve from the first game he officiated at Euro 2008 as he allowed in Ruud van Nistelrooy's goal to stand as he officiated the Netherlands-Italy match.
-Many experts questioned that decision, but Fröjdfeldt correctly made the call, according to UEFA.
-Following the Turkey-Czech Republic match, Fröjdfeldt officiated the Germany-Portugal quarterfinal before serving as the fourth official in the final on June 29, 2008 between Spain and Germany.
+Fröjdfeldt looked to improve from the first game he officiated at Euro 2008.
+He allowed Ruud van Nistelrooy's goal to stand as he officiated the Netherlands-Italy match.
+Many experts opposed that decision, but Fröjdfeldt correctly delivered the call, according to UEFA.
+Following the Turkey-Czech Republic match, Fröjdfeldt officiated the Germany-Portugal quarterfinal before serving as the fourth official in the final on June 29, 2008, between Spain and Germany.

 Fröjdfeldt turned 45 on Nov.
 14, 2008.
-By rule, that was mandatory age for the referee's retirement from international football.
+By rule, that was the compulsory age for the referee's retirement from international football.

 Aftermath at Geneva

-Euro 2008 ended in heartbreak and the loss to Turkey was the final match for Karel Brückner as manager of the Czech Republic.
+Euro 2008 ended in heartbreak, and the loss to Turkey was the final match for Karel Brückner as manager of the Czech Republic.
 A month later, Brückner replaced Josef Hickersberger as manager in Austria.
 Koller's 55th goal would be the final goal for the Czech Republic as he announced his retirement after the game.
 He briefly returned to play one more game in a 2010 World Cup qualifier.
 He and many players who made the Czech Republic relevant over the past decade retired.
 Four years later, only three players from the Czech Republic's 2008 squad participated at Euro 2012: Cech, Baros, and Kadlec.
 The Czech Republic, along with Turkey, missed out the next three World Cups.

-Turkey encountered more drama at Euro 2008.
+Turkey continued to encounter tension at Euro 2008.
 Volkan Demirel was given a two-game suspension for his shove on Koller.
-Turkey's starting goalkeeper against Croatia in the quarter-final was Rüstü Recber - he and then-Croatia manager Slaven Bilic were players when the teams met at Euro 1996.
+Turkey's starting goalkeeper against Croatia in the quarterfinal was Rüstü Recber - he and then-Croatia manager Slaven Bilic were players when the teams met at Euro 1996.

-Croatia scored on an Ivan Klasnic goal in the 119th minute, only for Semih Sentürk to scored a stoppage time goal to force a penalty shootout.
+Croatia scored on an Ivan Klasnic goal in the 119th minute, only for Semih Sentürk to scored an injury time goal to force a penalty shootout.
 Croatia stumbled in the penalty shootout as it missed three out of four attempts, including Recber's game-clinching save against Mladen Petric.
-But luck ran out, and the depleted bench and bookings were too much for Turkey to overcome against Germany as it lost 3-2.
+The luck ran out, and the depleted bench and bookings were too much for Turkey to overcome against Germany as it lost 3-2.
 After 2009, Turkey dropped out of the top 10 of the FIFA Rankings and had not returned since then.

-The teams next met on May 22, 2010, and it was also the first ever international match contested at Red Bull Arena (Harrison, N.J.).
+The teams next met on May 22, 2010, and it was also the first international match contested at Red Bull Arena (Harrison, N.J.).
 Just like what happened in Geneva two years earlier, Arda and Nihat scored to give Turkey a 2-1 victory.
 Both nations would meet in a group stage finale at Euro 2016 in Stade Bollaert-Delelis in Lens, France.

 Though it eliminated the Czech Republic with a 2-0 victory, Turkey was unable to secure one of the four best third-place finishes to advance out of the group stage.
 Turkey and the Czech Republic undoubtedly played in one of the best games the European Championships have ever seen.
-What unfolded over the course of nearly two hours was something memorable.
+What unfolded over nearly two hours was something memorable.
 For Geneva, this was a particular moment that even the old Charmilles Stadium would have been proud to have witnessed.
-For the players, for the fans, for the coaches and even for the referee, June 15, 2008, was truly an epic in Geneva served with Turkish delight.
+For everyone involved June 15, 2008, remains an epic in Geneva served with Turkish delight.

 © 2014 Antonio Martinez